gamemanual0/gm0/source/docs/awards/notebook.rst

     +------------------+---------------------------------------------+

-There are other methods such as weekly, pure goals, or other engineering based things such as agile
+There are other methods such as weekly, pure goals, or other engineering based methods such as agile
 (if you pursue the latter you can use those hard won mentors you have gotten).
-Weekly or bi-weekly is the same as above but the date becomes a range and you talk about what happened over that period of time.
+Weekly or bi-weekly is the same as above, but the date becomes a range and you talk about what happened over that period of time.
 This is better for a team that has only a couple of people doing the logs because overall logs get more and more tedious.

-Pure goals is simply this:
+Pure goals is simply as follows.

     +------+--------------------+---------------------------------+
     | Date | Goal and Goal Date | Was the Goal Completed in Time? |